The application deadline for the start in September 2018 is 1 July 2018, based on first come, first serve of the staggered admission procedure.

 You can find the necessary steps for the application in the step-by-step guide How to apply for an online master?

-- Food Technology or related
+- Life Sciences or related fields

 As the whole programme is taught in English, an English proficiency test is required, except when you are a native speaker.
 The minimum requirements are: